Where to Stay Near Camp Nou for a Barcelona Match

 It’s not all about the metro

 When choosing accommodation, pay attention primarily to the proximity of a metro station.
 Barcelona’s metro is fast, efficient and relatively cheap – the closer you are to it, the better.
-And if you dream of attending matches regularly, learn about becoming a Barça socio.
+And if you dream of attending matches regularly, learn about becoming an FC Barcelona socio.

 However, the bus network is very underrated and also operates at a high level.
 Check out routes like D20 connecting Camp Nou to Barceloneta, or V19, which takes you right to the gate of Park Güell much more conveniently than the yellow metro line L4.
 Buses may not be as fast as the metro, but riding them lets you sightsee through the window – something you definitely can’t do underground 😉